Create a Game Object

 Extra Credit: Create a circle subscriber in Unreal.

-This video shows the steps for creating a game object.
+This video covers the steps for Module 6.